 Staphylococcus aureus MRSA strains SA2 and SA3 used in this study were isolated from dairy cows with mastitis.
-The two MRSA strains are mecA positive and susceptible to chloromycetin and vancomycin (vancomycin minimum inhibitory concentration (MIC) SA2 0.5 mg/L; SA3: 1 mg/L), and resistant to ampicillin, erythromycin, and oxacillin.
+The two MRSA strains are mecA positive and susceptible to vancomycin (vancomycin minimum inhibitory concentration (MIC) SA2 0.5 mg/L; SA3: 1 mg/L), and sensitive to chloromycetin, and resistant to ampicillin, erythromycin, and oxacillin.
 The strains were grown at 37 °C in tryptic soy broth (TSB) containing 0.25% glucose media (Oxoid, Basingstock, UK).